A Comprehensive Guide to Japanese Alcohol and Sake

 Other Japanese Alcohol

-If you're in Tokyo and want to try a local brew, head to the Hitachino Brewing Lab at Tokyo Station.
-Once a rice wine brewery, the company now offers a range of different beers which combine both European and local Japanese brewing techniques to create some interesting tipples well worth a try.
-Make sure to try their 'red rice ale' or XH beer which is matured in shochu casks.
+If you find yourself in Tokyo and want to sample some local craft beer, check out the Hitachino Brewing Lab at Tokyo Station.
+Originally a rice wine brewery, this establishment now produces a diverse range of beers that blend European brewing techniques with Japanese ingredients.
+Be sure to try their red rice ale or the XH beer, which is aged in shochu casks—both are unique options that showcase their innovative approach to brewing.

 Grape vines for making wine in Japan, Koshu area